Tudor67/Neural-Networks-Assignments/2018-2019/assignment 5/README.md

 * Data compression
 * Image restoration

+RBMs are most often used as feature extractors.
+VAEs and GANs are better generative models than RBMs.

 ## Visualizing weights during the training phase
 * The learned features correspond to the weights of RBM hidden units.
 * Evolution of the learned features during the training: random -> global -> local.